Contact Us

 Step 1 - click “File” then “Run ULP”

-Step #02.
-A dialogue box will appear with a toggle consisting of two options mm and inch.
-Select inch and press "Okay".
+Step #2: A dialogue box will appear with a toggle consisting of two options mm and inch.
+Select inch and click OK.
+This will generate the drill file.

 Step 2 - Select inch and press “Okay”.